Police deploy ahead of Congo election result announcement

 Domestic election observers say they witnessed serious irregularities on election day and during vote tallying, although a regional observer mission said the election went “relatively well”.

-Additional reporting by Fiston Mahamba in Goma; Additional reporting and writing by Aaron Ross; Editing by Toby Chopra, William Maclean
+Additional reporting by Fiston Mahamba in Goma; Additional reporting and writing by Aaron Ross; Editing by Toby Chopra, William Maclean and Peter Graff